 NEL is not required to establish its own remuneration committee as it meets the criteria set out in point (a) of Article 32(4) of IFD.
-Instead, the remit of the Group Remuneration Committee includes NEL.
-The members of the Remuneration Committee are Non-Executive Directors of the ultimate parent Numis Corporation Plc. ("NCP").
+Instead, the remit of the Numis Remuneration Committee includes

+NEL.
+The members of the Remuneration Committee are Non-Executive Directors of Numis Corporation.